 The core element in a DWI is “intoxication.”
 Houston law enforcement believes they can identify intoxication using standardized field sobriety tests.

-Law enforcement officers are trained to observe clues during field sobriety and breathalyzer tests to establish probable cause for one of the following:
+Law enforcement officers are trained to observe clues during field sobriety and Breathalyzer tests to establish probable cause for one of the following:

-- You do not have the normal use of your physical faculties
+- You do not have the normal use of your physical faculties;

-- A valid chemical test indicates a BAC of 0.08% or more
+- A valid chemical test indicates a BAC of 0.08% or more.

 What You Need to Know About Drunk Driving Charges

-Here are some fast things to know about drunk driving charges, some of which we’ve touched on already:
+Here are some things to know about drunk driving charges, some of which we’ve touched on already:

 - Texas Penal Code Title 10, Chapter 49 defines drunk driving.